WheteThunger/EnginePartsDurability/README.md

 **Engine Parts Durability** allows you to alter the amount of durability that engine parts lose when a modular car is damaged.

+If you would rather your players not have to deal with engine parts, you can alternatively just use the [No Engine Parts](https://umod.org/plugins/no-engine-parts) plugin which allows car engines to work without engine parts.

 ## Configuration

+Default configuration:
 ```json
 {
   "DurabilityLossMultiplier": 0.0